Mastering the Art of Networking: Insights from the LMF Network Team

 Make sure you have an online presence.

-People will look you up, so having your profile up to date is of great importance, especially on LinkedIn.
-Put your most recent jobs and the current projects you are working on.
-A professional picture of you with a background photo representing your business is a must.
+People will look you up.
+That’s why keeping your LinkedIn profile up to date is essential.
+Add your most recent roles and highlight any projects you're currently working on.
+A professional photo and a background image that represents your business are must-haves.

-Scroll through all the connections you made that day and choose five people to message.
-Say ‘Hi’, express how nice it was to meet them, and ask about something they shared with you.
-It might be a project they are working on or how their new job is going.
+After the event, scroll through the connections you made and choose five people to message.
+Say hi, mention how lovely it was to meet them, and follow up on something they shared with you.
+It might be a project they are working on or a new role they mentioned.

 Key tip: Message the people you connected with.